wclr/rx-hot/README.md

 ## Is it safe to use?

 Yes, quite!
-It just adds `.share()` to created streams and via simple proxing (with native **ES6 Proxy** if available) makes stream's operators to create hot streams either.
+It makes consumer to subscribe to multicated (`publish().refCount()` aka `.share()`) version of an original stream, this is accomplished using stream object proxing (with native *ES6 Proxy* if available).
+ And this also should not create big overhead.

-And this effects only streams created using factories from `rx-hot`, it doesn't mess with `Rx.Observable` itself.
+This effects only streams created using factories from `rx-hot`, it doesn't mess with `Rx.Observable` itself.
+You can also use exported `makeHot` method to make any `rx` stream really :fire: hot!